 Credit risk - a bond issuer may default if it is unable to pay the interest or principal when due.
 If an issuer defaults, the Fund may lose money.
-This risk is particularly high for high-yield bonds.
-Changes in a bond issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect the value of a bond.
+This risk is particularly high for highyield bonds and other securities rated below investment grade.
+Changes in a bond issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect the market price of a bond.